S-Krishan/Exoplanet-transit-transformer/README.md

 ## Architecture

 - Each light curve is treated as a sequence of flux values.
-Every timestep is projected from 1D into `d_model`-dimensional space with a linear embedding layer.
+Every timestep is projected from 1D into d_model-dimensional space with a linear embedding layer.
 - Standard sinusoidal positional encoding (as in the original Transformer paper) is added so the model retains information about each value's position in the sequence.
-- A `TransformerEncoder` (2 layers, 4 attention heads, `d_model=128`) processes the sequence.
+- A TransformerEncoder (2 layers, 4 attention heads, d_model=128) processes the sequence.
 - The output sequence is mean-pooled across time into a single vector per light curve, then passed through a linear layer producing one logit for binary classification (transit / no transit).

 ## Data pipeline